telefonicaid/iotagent-node-lib/doc/api.md

 -   400 MISSING_HEADERS if any of the mandatory headers is not present.
 -   500 SERVER ERROR if there was any error not contemplated above.

-##### PUT /iot/services
+##### PUT /iot/services or PUT /iot/configGroups

 Modifies the information for a service group configuration, identified by the `resource` and `apikey` query parameters.
-Takes a service group body as the payload.
+Takes a service/configuration group body as the payload.
 The body does not have to be complete: for incomplete bodies, just the existing attributes will be updated

 E.g.: